digital-duck/zinets_radicals/docs/arxiv/semantic-radicals-v0.5.md

 ## ABSTRACT

 This paper demonstrates how Chinese characters function as **archaeological artifacts preserving cultural memory of early civilization**.
 Through systematic analysis of oracle bone inscriptions (Shang Dynasty, ~1200 BCE), semantic network mapping, and material culture reconstruction, we reveal that Chinese writing encodes concrete knowledge of Neolithic and Bronze Age technologies, survival practices, social transformations, and philosophical worldviews.
-We present fourteen case studies showing how characters preserve: (1) the axe revolution and emergence of patriarchy (父), (2) agricultural seed viability testing (良), (3) trap hunting technologies (犬), (4) the spoke wheel engineering breakthrough (巠), (5) nursery horticultural systems (甫), (6) hierarchical ancestral worship structures (且), and other fundamental aspects of ancient Chinese civilization.
-By treating characters as **material culture evidence** rather than mere linguistic symbols, we recover lost knowledge about how early Chinese society understood fire, growth, social order, engineering principles, and the nature of change itself.
+We present fifteen case studies showing how characters preserve: (1) the axe revolution and emergence of patriarchy (父), (2) agricultural seed viability testing (良), (3) trap hunting technologies (犬), (4) the spoke wheel engineering breakthrough (巠), (5) nursery horticultural systems (甫), (6) hierarchical ancestral worship structures (且), (7) the physics of fluid flow and Daoist philosophy (㐬), and other fundamental aspects of ancient Chinese civilization.
+By treating characters as **material culture evidence** rather than mere linguistic symbols, we recover lost knowledge about how early Chinese society understood fire, growth, social order, engineering principles, fluid dynamics, and the nature of change itself.
 Our methodology challenges the 300-year-old Kangxi radical system (214 radicals, 1716 CE) and reveals that approximately 400 true semantic primitives are needed for complete analysis.
 Chinese writing emerges as a unique archaeological resource—a **visible archive of cognitive and technological evolution** spanning four millennia.

 **Keywords:** Archaeological linguistics, material culture analysis, oracle bone inscriptions, Chinese etymology, Neolithic technology, Bronze Age social transformation, cognitive archaeology, cultural memory systems